levilindsey/physx/README.md

 #### A physics engine with 3D rigid-body dynamics and collision detection (with impulse-based resolution).

-_See this in use at [levi.codes/dynamics-example][demo]!_
+_See this in use at [levi.codes/dynamics][demo]!_

 This framework only defines physics logic.
 If you also need a 3D rendering framework, checkout [grafx][grafx].
 Or checkout [gamex][gamex], a game engine that ties the grafx and physx frameworks together.

-TODO: Add some sort of getting set up and understanding the code docs.

 ## Notable Features